rust-lang/rust/text/0000-time-improvements.md

 the possibility of system clock time travel, and either handle the error explicitly, or at least avoid propagating the problem into other APIs (by using `unwrap`).

-It separates monotonic time (`ProcessTime`) from time derived from the system clock (`SystemTime`), which must account for the possibility of time travel.
+It separates monotonic time (`Instant`) from time derived from the system clock (`SystemTime`), which must account for the possibility of time travel.
 This allows methods related to monotonic time to be uncaveated, while working with the system clock has more methods that return `Result`s.